Catherine and Her Destiny

 Catherine's Fate asking whether she would rather be happy in her youth or in her old age.

 Catherine and her Destiny is an Italian fairy tale collected by Thomas Frederick Crane in Italian Popular Tales, and included by Andrew Lang in The Pink Fairy Book.
 It is classified as Aarne–Thompson–Uther Index as ATU 938, "Placidas" (Eustacius):

 Synopsis

 Catherine was a rich merchant's beautiful daughter.
 One day a woman appeared to her and asked whether she would rather be happy in her youth or in her old age.
 Catherine decided on old age, and the woman, who was Catherine's Destiny, vanished.
-Shortly, Catherine's father lost his wealth and died.
-Catherine attempted to enter into service, but whenever someone hired her, her Destiny appeared and tore the home to pieces when Catherine there alone, she fled from fear that she would be blamed.
+Shortly afterwards, Catherine's father lost his wealth and died.
+Catherine attempted to find employment, but whenever someone hired her, her Destiny appeared and tore the home to pieces when Catherine was there alone, she fled from fear that she would be blamed.